Location: Rapolt - Vetel, Romania

 This workshop will address the basic principles of electromagnetic wave propagation and electromagnetic properties as they apply to GPR and geophysical exploration.
 We will focus on the practical applications of GPR in order to achieve the most useful results in different environments with distinct stratigraphic and geological properties, relevant in a variety of disciplines.
 The workshop will be progressively staged so that participants gain experience and skills required to formulate appropriate research questions and carry out real life data collection and analysis to answer these questions.
 During the first three days, participants will receive several lectures on GPR theory and method, learning to properly collect data and use the field equipment and analytical software.
 The last three days will be devoted exclusively to data collection and analysis, designed to acquire the maximum applied field geophysical experience and communication skills to present the results.
 Working in teams of two or three, participants will maximize both quantity and quality of acquired field and analytical geophysical exploration skills.

-Our case studies sites provide an unparalleled access to a diverse set of features and conditions.
+Our case study site at Micia provides an unparalleled access to a diverse set of features and conditions.
 We address urban and proto-urban settlement construction, complex anthropogenic stratigraphic relationships, variation in soil structure and conditions, wide range of materials and their use/reuse, unmapped ancient and modern utilities, potential graves, modern and ancient civil works projects (including the remains of roads, aqueducts, and wells), changes in hydrogeological environment caused by modern human intervention (construction and operation of thermal power plant), and any additional and as-yet undiscovered features.

-Our second case study will be conducted at Micia.
-It is one of the largest and most intricate archaeological urban sites in Transylvania, featuring three centuries of intensive and extensive Roman occupation.
+The Roman castrum and associated municipium at Micia is one of the largest and most intricate archaeological urban sites in Transylvania, featuring three centuries of intensive and extensive Roman occupation.
 Beginning as complex fortified military camps, it later expanded into a large village and then a full city, complete with amphitheater, baths, temples, manufacturing, shops, plazas, large and small habitation structures, and two cemeteries with funerary monuments.
 The Roman site was then taken over by migratory people with variable architectural skill who modified the site according to their needs and perception for over four centuries.
 It was then forgotten for close to a millennium and a half until, during communist times, a thermal power plant and a couple of roads were built on the site, destroying about 20% of it, and introducing a modern twist to our GPR research area in the form of unmapped buried utilities and buried support/temporary structures.

 Period(s) of Occupation: Geophysics (GPR); Roman Imperial (Provincial); Migration Period; Modern